 - General Administrator

 CPS Principal Eligibility

-CPS requires that all principal candidates earn CPS Eligible status in order to be offered a Uniform Principal Contract.
-This policy applies to all candidates, both internal and external, and ensures that schools have the most qualified principal candidates prepared to succeed from the first day on the job.
+To be offered a Uniform Principal Contract, one must be a member of the CPS Principal Candidate Pool (Pool).
+This requirement applies to all candidates, both internal and external, and ensures that schools have the most qualified principal candidates prepared to succeed from the first day on the job.